Didac Devesa

-Didac Ángel Devesa Albis (born 30 December 1990) is a Spanish professional footballer who plays as a midfielder for Cypriot club Onisilos Sotira 2014.
+Didac Ángel Devesa Albis (born 30 December 1990) is a Spanish professional footballer who plays as a midfielder for Cypriot club Ayia Napa.

 Club career

 Devesa was born in Esporles, Mallorca.
 He played youth football with local RCD Mallorca, going on to spend three full seasons as a senior with the reserves in the Segunda División B, the first being 2009–10.

 In late April 2012, Devesa was loaned to SD Ponferradina for two seasons, with the deal being made effective in the summer.
 He made his Segunda División debut on 1 September, starting in a 1–0 away defeat against Girona FC.

 On 1 July 2013, Devesa was released by Mallorca.
 Later in the month, he signed with Lleida Esportiu of the third level.

 Devesa terminated his contract on 5 January 2015, joining Football League Greece side Aiginiakos F.C. two weeks later.
 In the following years he alternated between the country's second tier and the Super League, representing Platanias F.C. and Apollon Smyrnis FC.

 On 12 July 2019, Devesa signed with FC Politehnica Iași of the Romanian Liga I. The following transfer window, he returned to the club he had come from, Ermis Aradippou FC.